 Musk’s post-Twitter acquisition stake is approximately 74%, estimated from public filings and multiple reporting sources.

-The Twitter IPO 2.0 is Inevitable
+The Twitter IPO 2.0 (or X Corp) is Inevitable

 Elon Musk is a businessman.
 And though his primary objective may be to improve the future of humanity, he knows that creating sustainable businesses is needed to advance his causes.